emerging-welfare/Location-Recognition-Tools/README.md

  Following versions will allow the user to choose the final corpus name and whether to keep the metadata or not.
 Custom version does not delete metadata for now.

+  **NOTE** : The ACE dataset must be in the same folder with the aceconv2.py file.
+The filenames in the file.tbl file must match with the dataset address.

- **Second version of converter**
+ **Final version of converter**

+ aceconv2.py

  Previous converter (aceconv.py) have issues related to tokenization and sentence splitting.
 In this new version we solved these issues.
-The only drawback of this version is that it includes the metadata of each document.
+The final version has the following improvements over the previous version:

+ * Sentence splitting and tokenization is done properly using nltk.
+ * Document boundaries are included.
+ * BIO tagging scheme is added to the entity tags.
+ * GPE tags are converted to LOC (to simplify the dataset according to the project needs)

+The resulting corpus format is Conll-format and tools designed specifically for Conll can be directly applied.

+ For the purpose of our project it suffices to run the converter in the default mode as in the example given below.

  **Example run for version2:**
  For default version: